Bacolod restaurants serving the best native Pinoy foods

 Baby Back Ribs

 A really big slab of tender and juicy ribs smothered in their special barbecue sauce.
 Love.
-They’ve been around the longest in the business and people have loved them ever since.
+Many have followed them but they’re the original.
 They have branches at Magsaysay Street (behind Luxur Place) and at San Agustin Drive (across the side of Riverside Hospital).

-My husband has fond memories of Roli’s since his childhood, so I guess I can say that they are customers here for more than 40 years.
-They are well-loved.
-Anyway, while you are there, you may also want to have their chicken sandwich, chicken mami, and their meals.
+My husband has fond memories of Roli’s since his childhood.
+They are customers here for more than 40 years.
+While you are there, you may also want to have their chicken sandwich, chicken mami, and their meals.

-At 18th Street Pala Pala, they have a seafood stew called Fisherman’s Delight — a dish made up of the bounty of the sea, cooked just right in butter and milk, much like the French bouillabaisse but with Filipino vegetables.
+At 18th Street Pala Pala, they have a seafood stew called Fisherman’s Delight.
+It’s a dish made up of the bounty of the sea cooked in butter and milk.
+It is like the French bouillabaisse but with Filipino vegetables.
 So flavorful!

 Dinuguan and Puto

-By the way, Quan has many branches around Bacolod City, mos notable of them are MC Metroplex along B.S.
+By the way, Quan has many branches around Bacolod City.
+Most notable of them are MC Metroplex along B.S.
 Aquino Drive, La Salle Avenue, Veranda at Circumferential Road, and San Juan.
+They serve so many kinds of Pinoy native foods.
 They also have so many kinds of ready-to-go Quan sud-an (viands) available.